tianqi72/machine-learning-in-scikit-learn/resources/machine_learning_glossary.md

 - Objective: A metric that your algorithm is trying to optimize.

 - Optimization: The process of finding the best parameters for a specific model on a specific dataset.
 Common Examples: ordinary least squares (OLS) and Stochastic gradient descent (SGD)
-    - Constrained Optimization: Willing to accept a worse estimate of the model parameter to satisfy other external conditions.
+    - Constrained Optimization: Willing to accept a worse estimate of the model parameters to satisfy other external conditions, typically regularization.
 Common Examples: Lasso, Ridge, and Elastic Net regression

 - Parameters:
     - Model-parameters: